Concentration in Literary Studies

 • literature written after 1900

 A student may choose ENG 220 Creative Writing as one of the eight courses, provided that the above criteria are met.
-No 100-level English courses count towards completion of the concentration.
+Either ENG 115 or 185 may count towards completion of the concentration.